aserto-dev/java-directory/examples/README.md

 ```

-### Using the hosted aserto directory
+### Using the hosted [aserto](https://console.aserto.com) directory

-To connect to the hosted aserto directory, please provide the following four configuration values using the respective environment variables.
+To connect to the hosted directory, you must provide the following four configuration values using the respective environment variables.

 ```